Øvre Eiker

-Øvre Eiker is a municipality in the traditional and electoral district Buskerud in Viken county, Norway.
+Øvre Eiker is a municipality in Buskerud county, Norway.
 It is part of the traditional region of Eiker.
 The administrative centre of the municipality is the village of Hokksund.
 The old municipality of Eiker was divided into Øvre Eiker (upper Eiker) and Nedre Eiker (lower) on 1 July 1885.

 As of 2015, more employees worked for the [municipal] government and in the service sector, than in any other field of employment; even fewer—16 %—are employed in construction or in [electrical] power companies and water companies; [13%] work in the manufacturing sector.

 General information

 Name

 The Old Norse form of the name was Eikjar.
 The name is the plural form of eiki which means "oak wood".
 The meaning of Øvre Eiker is "(the) upper (part of) Eiker".
 (The municipality of Eiker was divided in 1885.)

 Coat-of-arms

 The coat-of-arms is from modern times.
 They were granted on 24 October 1981.
 The arms show three silver oak leaves and two acorns on a blue background.
 The oak is a canting element, since Eik means oak in the Norwegian language.